-- False Claims Act/Qui Tam First enacted in 1863 to stop rampant profiteering during the Civil War, the federal False Claims Act imposes liability on persons and companies who defraud the government or governmental programs such as Medicare and Medicaid.
-The states have enacted similar laws imposing liability for fraud against state governments and governmental programs.
+False Claims Act/Qui Tam First enacted in 1863 to stop rampant profiteering during the Civil War, the federal False Claims Act imposes liability on persons and companies who defraud the government or governmental programs, such as Medicare and Medicaid.
+States have enacted similar laws imposing liability for fraud against state governments and governmental programs.
 These laws contain “qui tam” provisions which allow private citizens to bring suit on behalf of the United States (or a state government) to recover monies owed to the government.
 As a reward, the whistleblower (called a “relator”) typically gets to keep a substantial percentage of amounts recovered.

-- SEC Whistleblowers/Qui Tam The Dodd-Frank Wall Street Reform and Consumer Protection Act contains whistleblower provisions designed to reward the reporting of violations of federal securities laws.
-By limiting rewards only to those that provide “original information”—which requires that the information not be previously known to the SEC—potential whistleblowers are incentivized not to alert companies about the violation.
+SEC Whistleblowers/Qui Tam The Dodd-Frank Wall Street Reform and Consumer Protection Act contains whistleblower provisions designed to reward the reporting of violations of federal securities laws.
+By limiting rewards only to those who provide “original information”—which requires that the information not be previously known to the SEC—potential whistleblowers are incentivized not to alert companies about the violation.
 Notably, a whistleblower is allowed to submit information to the SEC anonymously.
 In such cases, however, the whistleblower must be represented by counsel and the whistleblower’s identity must be disclosed to the SEC before an award is made, but need not be disclosed unless and until an award is made.

-- IRS Whistleblowers/Qui Tam The Tax Relief and Health Care Act of 2006 created a whistleblower rewards program for individuals informing the IRS of tax fraud and other misconduct.
-The law provides monetary rewards in cases where the potential amount owed to the IRS by companies, in combination for back taxes, penalties, interest and additions to tax, exceeds $2 million.
+IRS Whistleblowers/Qui Tam The Tax Relief and Health Care Act of 2006 created a whistleblower rewards program for individuals informing the IRS of tax fraud and other misconduct.
+The law provides monetary rewards in cases where the potential amount owed to the IRS by companies, in combination for back taxes, penalties, interest, and additions to tax, exceeds $2 million.

-- Whistleblower Retaliation Care must be exercised in handling whistleblower matters because these laws contain strong anti-relation provisions that are designed to prohibit employers, in part, from discharging, demoting, suspending, threatening, harassing, or discriminating against a whistleblower.
+Whistleblower Retaliation Care must be exercised in handling whistleblower matters because these laws contain strong anti-retaliation provisions that are designed to prohibit employers, in part, from discharging, demoting, suspending, threatening, harassing, or discriminating against a whistleblower.
 If such conduct occurs, whistleblower laws generally provide for a private right of action for reinstatement, double back pay, and attorney’s fees.